Thinkful-Ed/js-dev-final-capstone-starter-whack-a-mole/README.md

 To complete this project, you must do the following:

-- Write code that passes all the tests in the Qualified assessment in this checkpoint.
 - Write code that passes all of the requirements in the project rubric, and submit your GitHub link to the Thinkful team.

-Fork and clone the [Final Capstone Starter Code](https://github.com/Thinkful-Ed/js-dev-final-capstone-starter) and submit it to Qualified when all your tests are passing.
-Remember that you will also need to submit a Github link of your project to the Thinkful team.
+Fork and clone this repository and submit it to your project to the Thinkful team when you are finished.

+# Installation

+1. Fork and clone this repository
+2. Navigate to the project's folder
+3. Run `npm install` to install
+4. To run the unit tests run `npm test`

 # Existing Files